 14) Sarah Kliff

->

-> Sarah is an investigative reporter at the New York Times, focusing on topics related to healthcare.
-At the moment, she is currently investigating the high costs of coronavirus testing and treatment.
+Sarah is an investigative reporter at the New York Times, focusing on topics related to healthcare.
+In 2021, she spent a considerable amount of time investigating the high costs of coronavirus testing and treatment.
 Before joining the Times, she was a senior policy correspondent at Vox.com.
 Her last project focused on the high cost of emergency room care and relied heavily on a crowdsourced database of more than 2,000 patient bills that her readers submitted to Vox.
-Before that, she covered health policy for the Washington Post, where she was the founding writer at the Wonk blog.
+Before that, she covered health policy for the Washington Post, where she was the founding writer of the Wonk blog.
 This blog was dedicated to making complicated healthcare policies easily understandable.
 She has also covered health policy for Politico and Newsweek magazine.

->

-> 15) Tara Parker-Pope
+15) Tara Parker-Pope

 Tara Parker-Pope is an American author of general audience books on health and personal wellness.
 She wrote the “Well” blog for the New York Times, and before joining the Times.
 Moreover, she wrote for the Wall Street Journal.
 Her writing style combines personal observation with scientific research.

 The above 15 individuals have, throughout their careers, attempted to make healthcare policies more easily accessible and understandable.
 They have spent their careers in the healthcare and journalism industries, combining both fields so that everyone around the world can understand the complex world of healthcare.
 Their thought leadership has given them multiple avenues to reach their target audiences.
 Through these avenues, these thought leaders can help people understand all the inner workings of the complicated and complex medical and healthcare industry.

 With these experts in the market now, transparency has increased, giving people a chance to see where their money is going and helping us to understand all the advancements in technology for medical and healthcare.